amsimoes/faber-news/README.md

 * `$ export FLASK_APP=app.py`
 * `$ python3 -m flask run`

-And it will be running `localhost:5000`
+And it will be running at `localhost:5000`